Bike and Barge Amsterdam Bruges

 Day 6 (Thu): Ghent – Bruges (Approx. 45 km/28 mi.)

-During breakfast the Fluvius will sail from Ghent to a place close to Bruges.
-Your bicycle tour will lead through the beautiful Flemish countryside of western Flanders around this beautiful city, widely described as the ‘Venice of the North’.
+Your bicycle tour will lead through the beautiful Flemish countryside of western Flanders around this beautiful city widely described as the ‘Venice of the North’.
 The city attracts more than two million visitors every year who come for the ambience of the UNESCO World Heritage-listed historic centre.
-An outstanding example of a medieval settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that today the city’s original Gothic constructions form an integral part of the town’s identity.
+An outstanding example of a medieval settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that the city’s original Gothics constructions form an integral part of the town’s identity.
 While you are here you can visit one of Bruges many museums or simply take in the stunning beauty and culture of this unforgettable city from the comfort of a sidewalk café.

 Day 7 (Fri): Tour around Bruges to the North Sea (Approx. 50 km/30 mi.)